oracle-livelabs/pts/mongo-api/mongo-api-ocw/mongo-api-free-ocw.md

 ### Prerequisites

-* Lab 1, 2  and 3 from this content completed
+* Lab 1 and 2 from this content completed
 * MongoDB Cloud account (or Google account)
 * Deploy Atlas document store on MongoDB Cloud before the workshop (run Lab 3 Task 1)